 Courts serving remote locations (Circuit courts)

 Provincial Court judges, court staff, and lawyers travel regularly to hold court in remote communities around the province.
-In-person hearings in some circuit court locations are now proceeding again.
-In other locations, matters are being heard on the day they're scheduled by audioconference.
-See the court's announcement for more information and for contact information for each location.
+All circuit court matters are proceeding as scheduled.